jrotieno/veclab.github.io/pages/pages-root-folder/index.md

   title: VECLab

 widget3:
-  title: "More about us"
+  title: "More About Us       "
   url: '/about/'
-  text: 'Who we are!'
+  text: ' '

 widget2:
-  title: "Peer reviewed papers"
+  title: "Journal Publications"
   url: '/publications/'
-  text: 'Read our recent articles'
+  text: ' '

 widget1:
   title: "Projects and Studies"
   url: '/projects/'
-  text: 'Our projects & studies'
+  text: ' '

 # Use the call for action to show a button on the frontpage
 #